This guide introduces Monitoring charts. There are two ways to build charts:

 Building a new chart with Metrics Explorer

 Metrics Explorer lets you build ad-hoc charts for any metric collected by your project.
-You can use this to explore data you that you may not necessarily need on a dashboard.
-Charts built with Metrics Explorer cannot be saved to dashboards, but you can create a URL to the chart so it can be shared.
+You can use Metrics Explorer to explore data you that you may not necessarily need on a dashboard, although charts built with Metrics Explorer can be saved to dashboards.
+You can also create a URL for the chart so it can be shared.

 To build a new chart using Metrics Explorer:

-On the Stackdriver Monitoring console, go to the Resources > Metric Explorer page:
+On the Stackdriver Monitoring console, go to the Resources > Metrics Explorer page:

 Select the desired Workspace from the list at the top of the page: